Understanding Gender Identity | JED

 Understanding Gender Identity

-Gender can either be something you never think about or something that consumes you and seeps into everything you do.
-How is gender identity so prominent in some of our lives while others take it for granted?
+Why are questions about gender so prominent in some of our lives while others take it for granted?
 How can one word be so polarizing and personal?
-To get some of these answers, we need to start at the beginning—your beginning.
+To get some of these answers, we need to start at the beginning — your beginning.

 Gender vs. Sex

-Intersex people are those whose internal organs, chromosomes, or genitals do not fit neatly into male or female boxes.
+For example, intersex people are those whose internal organs, chromosomes, or genitals do not fit neatly into male or female boxes.
 Some people know they are intersex growing up, and others find out later in life.

 Confirming and Affirming Our Gender Identity